 AquaRenu began gaining mighty recognition in October, but by the time it reached December, Nkosinathi Nkomo was dead after allegedly falling from a high-rise building in Cape Town.
 And then, in early February 2018, only a couple of months following Nkosinathi Nkomo’s death, a white man by the name of Retief Krige leapt forward (perhaps, coincidentally?) with the same theory the once-bustling young creator had.

-South Africans were soon in high dudgeon, pulling in the rest of the world to set the limelight on the matter that had quickly grown into a dynamic of white supremacy, as they claimed Retief Krige had luxuriated off the genius of Nkosinathi Nkomo and was now shamelessly bathing in the credit that should have solely gone to the originator.
-People were unyielding that both the ideas were one in the same.
-It did not take the media outlets, tabloids, and conspiracy theorists much time to get the wind of it and start the ball rolling into action.
+South Africans were soon in high dudgeon, pulling in the rest of the world to set the limelight on the matter that had quickly grown into a dynamic of white-supremacy and racism, as they claimed Retief Krige had undoubtedly luxuriated off the genius of Nkosinathi Nkomo and was now shamelessly bathing in the credit that should have solely gone to the originator.
+According to them, Nkomo’s genius was not just for periods of “crisis,” per say, but was believed to operate as a long-standing maintainable solution.
+People were unyielding that both the ideas were one in the same and that Nkomo had indeed been robbed off his triumph.
+It did not take the media outlets, tabloids, and conspiracy theorists much time to get the wind of it and start the ball rolling into the field of speculations.

 Furthermore, upon much pressing frenzy from people, Western Cape Police did not even bother to offer a mile or any valuable information that would be worth clarifying his precise cause or reason behind his unexpected passing.
 Their spokesman, Lieutenant Colonel Andre Traut, only confirmed that a body of a 24-year-old man was discovered on the grounds of Upper East Side Hotel in the small hours of Sunday morning.